matyasselmeci/hpc-annex/work-order.md

   container universe documentation) and set up a stard transform in the pilot to prepend the full path to the shared `.sif` directory.

-  - [ ] It may not be hard to instead change HTCondor to evaluate `transfer_container` in the shadow in the context of the machine ad, which would allow us to not transfer the .sif file if we're running on an annex of the right name (or that advertises having a pre-staged
+  - [ ] (GregT?)
+It may not be hard to instead change HTCondor to evaluate `transfer_container` in the shadow in the context of the machine ad, which would allow us to not transfer the .sif file if we're running on an annex of the right name (or that advertises having a pre-staged